amuamushu/adv_avod_ssn/README.md

 ## Setup
 ### Container Setup
 To mimic our environment, please build a docker container using the image `amytn/avod-adv:latest`.
-To prevent memory errors, please ensure your container has **at least 4 GB of RAM** available.
+To prevent memory errors, please ensure your container has **at least 8 GB of RAM** available.
+For faster runtime, including a GPU may be useful.

 ### Cloning the repository
 Since this reposity contains a submodule, cloning would require an additional commandline argument.